 On Saturday, Dec.
 11, 17 teams from 10 of our schools competed in the RSD Volleyball Championship Tournament for the district title and a year of bragging rights.

 Roosevelt School District No. 66 is committed to providing our many stakeholders and citizens with a complete accounting of how our tax resources are spent, as well as providing insight into the financial operations of our school district.
-In addition to the information below, please visit this page for more information.
+The full Fiscal Year 2020 report is available for download in its orignal format and an alternative text-only format.
+In addition to the information below, please visit our Financial Transparency page for more information.